Darby Mine No. 1 disaster: Background of the operator

 John D. North and Ralph Napier owned and controlled the mine when the disaster occurred, and the mine had delinquent fines from the Mine Safety and Health Administration when the disaster occurred.
 Delinquent fines against Kentucky Darby after the accident stood at $593,107, but the men had eight other companies with $2.3 million in delinquent fines spread over eight other companies that they control together or separately.

-As of September 2014, Mine Safety and Health News (www.minesafety.com) and National Public Radio (www.npr.org) reported in a partnership story that MSHA penalties for the 2006 mine disaster remained unpaid, along with fines for violations at the other operations.
+As of September 2014, Mine Safety and Health News (www.minesafety.com) and National Public Radio reported in a partnership story that MSHA penalties for the 2006 mine disaster remained unpaid, along with fines for violations at the other operations.
 While the mines are now closed, Kentucky state records show that Ralph Napier, with his son, had registered a new mining company.

 Under the 1977 Mine Act, MSHA may not close a mine for penalties unpaid for mining violations.
 An operator (individual or company) is free to go an open another mine, or keep operating the mine where delinquent penalties prevail.